abhilashmnair/HacktoberFest2021/README.md

 <b>License</b>

 This repository and the contained files are licensed under MIT License.
+See [LICENSE](https://github.com/abhilashmnair/HacktoberFest2021/blob/main/LICENSE) for full text.